-You do not have to make estimated payments if you are 65 years or older and permanently living in a nursing home or a farmer.
+You are not required to make estimated payments if you are 65 years or older and permanently living in a nursing home or a farmer.
 We consider you a farmer if at least two-thirds of your total federal gross income is from farming.

 For most individuals, estimated payments are due April 15th, June 15th, September 15th, and January 15th of the following year.
 For individuals using fiscal year reporting, payments are due on the 15th day of the fourth, sixth, and ninth months of the fiscal year, and of the first month after the end of the fiscal year.
 If you must make estimated tax payments, we encourage you to use an electronic payment option.
 If you choose to pay by check or money order, must complete Form IL-1040-ES, Estimated Income Tax Payments for Individuals, and mail it with their estimated tax payments.

 Note: If you pay electronically, do not complete or mail Form IL-1040-ES.

 Automatic extension payment — We grant an automatic six-month extension of time to file your return.
 If you receive a federal extension of more than six months, you are automatically allowed that extension for Illinois.
 These extensions do not grant you an extension of time to pay any tax you owe.
 If you determine that you will owe tax, we encourage you to use an electronic payment option to pay any tax you owe to avoid penalty and interest on tax not paid by the due date.
 You must complete Form IL-505-I, Automatic Extension Payment for Individuals, if you choose to pay by check or money order, and mail it with your extension payment.

 Note: If you pay electronically, do not complete or mail Form IL-505-I.

 Call us at: 1 800 732-8866 or 1 217 782-3336